atomix/atomix.github.io/atomix/docs/internals.md

 {:.no-margin-top}
 Atomix resources are implemented by multiplexing multiple [Copycat][copycat] [state machines][state-machines] onto a single [Raft] replicated log.

-To learn more about how Copycat works in depth, see the [Copycat internals][copycat-internals] page.
+To learn more about how Copycat works in depth, see the [Copycat architecture][arch-intro] page.

 {% include common-links.html %}